TyOverby/.vim/README.md

   * mini buffer explorer: A tab-like experience for buffers
   * syntastic: In-editor errors and warnings for most programming languages
   * align: Easily align lines of text on an identifier

+# Troubleshooting

+_Whaaaa!
+Why doesn't my vim have really nice colors like the screenshot?_

+That's probably because your terminal emulator isn't in the correct color mode.
+Try setting the color mode in your terminal to xterm-256color.
+If you can't find a setting in your terminal emulator try running the command `TERM=xterm-256color` in bash.
+Then try running vim.
+If that works, put `TERM=xterm-256color` in your .bashrc file.